mozilla/treeherder/docs/list_of_services.rst

 Celerymon task monitor
 ----------------------

 This process provides an interface to the status of the worker and the running tasks.
-It can be used to provide such informations to monitoring tools like munin.
+It can be used to provide such information to monitoring tools like munin.